ropensci/tidyqpcr/paper.md

 We thank everyone in the eLife Innovation Leaders 2020 program for all their help developing tidyqpcr, in particular program leader Ammy Tsang and our mentor Aidan Budd.
 We thank Stefanie Butland and Sean Hughes for feedback and encouragement.
-We thank all those who have agreed to user interviews, including Flic Anderson, Jamie Auxillos, David Barrass, Rosey Bayne, Elliott Chapman, Magnus Gwynne, Liz Hughes, Chris Katanski, .
+We thank all those who have agreed to undergo user interviews, including; Flic Anderson, Jamie Auxillos, David Barrass, Rosey Bayne, Elliott Chapman, Magnus Gwynne, Liz Hughes, Chris Katanski and Stuart McKeller.
 Edward Wallace is a Sir Henry Dale Fellow, jointly funded by the Wellcome Trust and the Royal Society (Grant Number 208779/Z/17/Z).
 Samuel Haynes is funded by the EASTBIO UKRI-BBSRC DTP.